Liza Veale, LMFT

 Individual therapy with adolescents, adults and elders

 In therapy, we find ways to do two things: act on our desires and live with the impossible problems of life.
-As we speak to the hidden parts of ourselves, we gain more access to our emotional experience.
+In sessions, we speak to the hidden parts of ourselves and gain more access to our emotional experience.
 This allows us to shed whatever has kept us stuck in our ways and, at the same time, it expands our capacity for radical acceptance.
 This work is sometimes painful but it is oriented, always, towards vitality.
 I join you in it, as a sensitive and direct listener.
 I welcome your messiness and darkness while being equally curious about your distinctiveness and creativity.
 The relationship we develop can be a space of self-observation and experimentation.
 The purpose is to find a greater sense of connection with ourselves, with others and, finally, with aliveness itself.
 In other words, the purpose is to feel less lonely in this very alienating world.

 Couples, dyadic and family therapy